Discrimination of anisotropy in dark matter velocity distribution with directional detectors: Analysis Method

+Both the recoil energy and the direction of the nuclear recoil are detected with a typical directional detector.
+Therefore, these directional detectors can detect both the recoil energy and the scattering angle.
+Discrimination between isotropic and anisotropic distributions generally can be realized with a two-dimensional energy and angle distribution.
+This standard method is discussed in Section \ref{subsec:ERcostheta} and Section \ref{subsec:chi2_distribution}.
+Some directional detectors do not have a very good energy resolution or threshold-type detectors.
+In these cases, only the angular distribution of the nuclear recoil can be used to test the anisotropy.
+This case is discussed in Section \ref{subsec:costhetahist} and Section \ref{subsec:chi2_histogram}.

-The results of this numerical simulation are presented in the form of two cases.
-The first case is for a large event number in the range $O(10^7)$--$O(10^8)$.
-This describes an ideal situation, but it is difficult to achieve.
-This will be known as the ideal ``{\bf template}''.
-The second case is for a small event number in the range $O(10^3)$--$O(10^4)$.
-This describes a more realistic situation than that of the ideal template and will be known as the {\bf ``pseudo-experiment''}.
+In both of the two cases, two sets of numerical simulation result are presented.
+The first set has a large event number of $O(10^8)$.
+This describes an ideal situation, but it is difficult to achieve experimentally.
+This will be referred to as the ideal ``{\bf template}''.
+The second case is for a smaller event number than the template, in the range $O(10^3)$--$O(10^4)$.
+This describes a more realistic situation than that of the ideal template and will be referred to as the {\bf ``pseudo-experiment''}.
+The pseudo-experiment data is compared with template data to discriminate the anisotropic halo models in the following discussions.